 Fully engorged ticks can look like small, greyish or brownish peas.
 The head of the tick will be buried under the dog’s skin, with only the body visible.
 If you part your dog’s fur, you might see a tick latched onto the skin, its legs moving or still, depending on how long it has been feeding.

-Embedded Fully Ticks on Dogs
+Fully Embedded Ticks on Dogs

 How to Remove a Tick from a Dog